aridjayarecipes/cutesrecipes.web.app/content/post/2106-step-by-step-guide-to-prepare-speedy-surats-famous-sholah.md

 1. Prepare 1 small stick cinnamon

 Surat is also famous zari manufacturing in the country.
 Copyright. © © All Rights Reserved.
-Surat is famous for being the biggest hub for textiles, that&#39;s why this city of Gujarat is called the Cotton mills and silk fabric made Surat famous.
+Surat is famous for being the biggest hub for textiles, that's why this city of Gujarat is called the Cotton mills and silk fabric made Surat famous.
 If you ask me what is Surat famous for then my answer will be countless things.

 <!--inarticleads2-->